reader1000/timekeeper/README.md

 # Timekeeper - Command line time management without need for a database

 Timeekeeper is a Python 3 application to manage your time.
-It does not need for a database, it works on plain text files with a command line interface.
+It does not need a database, it works on plain text files with a command line interface.

 ## How to Use